Selby (constituency): Constituency profile

+Selby is a constituency in England, mostly in North Yorkshire and partly in West Yorkshire.
+Its largest settlement is the town of Selby, which has a population of around 20,000.
+Other settlements include the towns of Sherburn in Elmet and Kippax and the villages of Brayton, Barlby, Thorpe Willoughby, Allerton Bywater and Methley.

+This is a large, rural constituency with many small villages and farms.
+This was traditionally a coal mining area, especially in the west around Kippax.
+Selby is a historic market town that was previously an important inland port with a significant shipbuilding industry.
+This constituency is predominantly wealthy; there is some deprivation in Selby town centre but Kippax, Sherburn in Elmet and Selby's suburbs are all affluent.
+Many residents commute to the nearby cities of Leeds and York.
+House prices across the constituency are generally lower than the UK average but higher than the rest of Yorkshire.

+The Selby constituency has a low proportion of young adults and an above-average retired population.
+Residents have high levels of income and homeownership and the child poverty rate is low.
+They have average levels of education and a high proportion work in the manufacturing and construction sectors.
+The percentage claiming unemployment benefits is around half the UK-wide rate.
+White people made up 98% of the population at the 2021 census.

+At the local council level, this constituency's towns are represented by the Labour Party whilst the rural areas elected Conservatives.
+An estimated 59% of voters in the Selby constituency supported leaving the European Union in the 2016 referendum, higher than the UK-wide figure of 52%.

 History

 This was a safe Conservative seat from 1983 to 1997 then became a Labour marginal for the remainder of its first existence.
-It was a notional gain for Labour at the 2024 general election, on a swing of over 24%.
+It was a notional gain for Labour at the 2024 general election, on a swing of over 24%, slightly larger than the swing achieved in the by-election the previous year for its predecessor seat, Selby and Ainsty.

 Boundaries

 1983–2010

 1983–1997: The District of Selby, and the District of Ryedale ward of Osbaldwick and Heworth.

 The constituency covered the district of Selby and the south-eastern suburbs of the city of York (namely the parishes of Fulford, Heslington and Osbaldwick and Heworth Without).
 It included the University of York and the Drax and Eggborough power stations.

 1997–2010: The District of Selby.

 2007 Boundary Review

 Following its review of parliamentary representation in York and North Yorkshire in the 2000s, the Boundary Commission for England created the new seat of Selby and Ainsty.
 This consisted of much of the former Selby constituency, minus the south-western suburbs of York which were included in the (also newly created) seat of York Outer, plus rural areas south and east of Harrogate formerly part of the abolished Vale of York constituency.